thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 There are multiple goals:

-- Get the architecture of the CPU (32-bit or 64-bit)
+- Get the architecture of the CPU (32-bit or 64-bit).
-- Know if we are on a virtualized, containerized or not environment.
+- Get to know on which type of environment we are (Virtualized, Containerized, ...).

 ```bash
 lscpu # CPU info